Dragoon-Lab/LaitsV3/documentation/major-modes.md

-## Major Modes ##
+# Major Modes #

-We are in the danger of a proliferation of modes.
 I would suggest that we stick with the four major modes:
 * COACHED
 * STUDENT
 * AUTHOR